-If the lever is briefly pulled to position 4 when driving at a speed exceeding approximately 40 km/h (25 mph), the vehicle resumes the speed which was set prior to the cancellation of the cruise control.
-The last memorized speed is cancelled when the key is turned to steering lock position 1 or 0.
-Note:
+If the lever is briefly pushed to position 4 when driving at a speed exceeding approximately 40 km/h (25 mph), the vehicle resumes the speed which was set prior to the cancellation of the cruise control.
+The last memorized speed is cancelled when the key in the steering lock is turned to position 1 or 0.

-If the engine does not brake the vehicle sufficiently while driving on a downgrade, the speed you set on the cruise control may be exceeded.
-As soon as the grade eases, the cruise controlled speed will again be maintained as long as the brakes were not applied.
+If the engine does not brake the vehicle sufficiently while driving on a downgrade, the speed you set on the cruise control may be exceeded and you may have to step on the brake pedal to slow down.
+As soon as the grade eases, the cruise controlled speed will again be maintained as long as the brakes were not previously applied.